festivities/Blender-miHoYo-Shaders/scripts/setup_wizard/README.md

 11. Delete Specific Objects
     * This step deletes specific object(s) which is only EffectMesh at this time.
     * No selection needed.
+12. Setup Head Driver
+    * This step will setup the Head Driver constraint so that face shadows work
+    * No selection needed.

 ## Development Roadmap / Future Features
 ### Features
+- [x] Head Driver Setup
+- [ ] Make model upright if not upright (?)
+- [ ] Scale up x100
 - [ ] Character Ramp Type Mapping (automatically plug correct Body Ramp Type from Global Material Properties)
     - Requires knowing all characters who have a different the Body Ramp Type than the default
 - [ ] BetterFBX Support/Fix UV map imports (only one UV map is imported)